ptrhvns/meals/README.md

 # Testing

-For this project, I wanted to try an experiment where I rely on static typing, linting, and so on, but don't do any automated testing to see how far I get.
-If the pain get to be too much, then I might change my mind.
+For this project, I wanted to try an experiment where I rely on static typing, linting, and so on, but where I don't do any automated testing.
+If the pain gets to be too much, then I will start writing tests.

 ## Setting Up a Development Environment